haproxy/haproxy/doc/lua-api/index.rst

     string.
   * **p1** .. **p5** (*string*): this is a list of string arguments declared in the HAProxy configuration file.
 The number of arguments doesn't exceed 5.
-    The order and the nature of these is conventionally choose by the developer.
+    The order and the nature of these is conventionally chosen by the developer.

 .. js:function:: core.register_fetches(name, func)